Snail of Approval awardees in the South Sound are committed to the quality, authenticity & sustainability of our local foodways.

 Sophie’s Scoops is a small-batch-from-scratch gelateria in downtown Olympia that supports our local food system.

-Sophie Landis and Chris Proctor source the majority of their ingredients directly from local farms and producere.
+Sophie Landis and Chris Proctor source the majority of their ingredients directly from local farms and producers.
 They use a traditional method, processing fresh, raw milk using a low-pasteurization technique. a crucial practice for preserving both the flavor and nutritional value of their gelato.

 In addition, they maintain an almost zero-waste kitchen and deeply engage in the community by contributing to local events, supporting various organizations, and partnering with EIJ businesses.